MeteoGroup/weather-api/README.md

                             "totalCloudCover": 3,
                             "presentWeather": {
                                 "code": 00, // wmo code
-                                "text": "CLEAR_SKY" // do we need this?
+                                "literal": "CLEAR_SKY" // do we need this?
                             },
                             "weatherSymbol": 1199999 // clarify: do we need this. makes only sense with the symbol },